 And that husband is a murderer.
 Hopefully, he gets life in prison without parole.

-Politicians are the worst at using passive voice to shift blame.
+Politicians are the worst for using passive voice to shift blame.
 Let’s look at some top US politicians and examples of passive voice.

 Donald Trump’s rally cry during the 2016 presidential election was "The system is rigged."
 How many tweets did the public read with those words?
 It made voters think Trump was being treated poorly just like they were during the election process.
 He portrayed himself as a victim despite his obvious wealth and privilege.